TrueList

 What percentage of small businesses are profitable?

-Small business success rate and profitability data indicate four out of ten enterprises are profitable which is a good number given the constant market uncertainty.
+Small business success rate and profitability data indicate 40% of these enterprises are profitable.
+And this is a good number given the constant market uncertainty.
 Stats further show that around 30% are balancing the scales on a daily basis, while another 30% are constantly losing money.
 Research also shows that two founders succeed better than one because they can get 30% more money and are almost 20% less likely to scale prematurely.

 How many new businesses start each year?